atxwang/atxwang.github.io/_posts/reflections on year 1/trump is sundowning. does it matter?.md

 ![polymarket](https://atxwang.github.io/assets/img/polymarket.png)

-much hoopla has already been made about trump's [many lies and fumbles](https://www.npr.org/2024/09/11/g-s1-21932/fact-check-trump-harris-presidential-debate-2024) throughout the debate. bringing up the "Haitian immigrants eating Springfielder's pet cats" was insane,
+much hoopla has already been made about trump's [many lies and fumbles](https://www.npr.org/2024/09/11/g-s1-21932/fact-check-trump-harris-presidential-debate-2024) throughout the debate. it is clear that he lost on substance, but trump was never liked for substance. he was liked for *style*, for *swagger*, for catchy witticisms.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczOTk1NTcxMiwxNTQ1NTc5MzA1LC01OD
+eyJoaXN0b3J5IjpbMTQzNDgyMzczNCwtNzM5OTU1NzEyLDE1ND
-U5ODIwMjFdfQ==
+U1NzkzMDUsLTU4NTk4MjAyMV19
 -->